Explore guitars and gear used by popular guitarists on our Gear Page 🎸

 I personally expect a bit more modern sound and probably a lot more digital instruments than before.
 I also expect the Stratocaster to remain his main tool when it comes to guitars, but I wouldn’t be surprised if he decided to experiment in that regard too.

-As things unfold, and photos from the rehearsals start to appear, John’s Gear Page will be updated in case he adds new stuff to his setup – so keep an eye for that.
+As things unfold, and photos from the rehearsals start to appear, John’s Gear Page will be updated in case he adds new stuff to his setup – so keep an eye out for that.
 In case you come across any news yourself, please be sure to post it in the comments below.

 Subscribe